-Rangewell are a specialist HMO mortgage broker who actively work with the whole of market range of specialist HMO mortgage lenders.
+Rangewell is a specialist HMO mortgage broker who actively works with the whole market range of specialist HMO mortgage lenders

-It is important to realise that the right HMO Financing can make a huge difference to the profitability of your business and as your partner Rangewell's aim is to save you both time and money.
+HMO Financing can make a huge difference to the profitability of your business, and as your partner, Rangewell aims to save you both time and money.

-So whether you're a first time HMO landlord, an experienced HMO landlord looking to expand your portfolio or looking for an HMO remortgage Rangewell can help you think through and understand the range of appropriate and affordable financing available.
+So whether you're a first time HMO landlord, an experienced HMO landlord looking to expand your portfolio or looking for a remortgage - Rangewell can help you think through and understand the range of appropriate and affordable financing available.

 As your partner, we will work with you to:

 - Help you understand the difference between a buy-to-let mortgage and an HMO (houses in multiple occupations) mortgage

 - Review if you need an HMO mortgage (in some circumstances, a standard BTL mortgage may be available and more appropriate)

-- Check your eligibility for an HMO Mortgage (Our proprietary HMO Mortgage Calculator will identify the range of lenders willing to finance your property - allowing you to chose the correct LTV and interest rate combination that's right for your requirements)
+- Check your eligibility for an HMO mortgage (Our proprietary HMO mortgage calculator will identify the range of lenders willing to finance your property - allowing you to choose the correct LTV and interest rate combination that's right for your requirements)

 - Identify the best lenders and the best finance rates for your specific circumstances

 - Calculate and help you minimise the deposit you need for your HMO mortgage